Distributed Random Reshuffling Methods with Improved Convergence: Introduction

 \subsection{Main Contribution}

-The main contribution of this paper is four-fold.
+The main contribution of this paper is {four}-fold.

 Firstly, we propose two new algorithms, Gradient Tracking with Random Reshuffling (GT-RR, Algorithm \ref{alg:GT-RR}) and Exact Diffusion with Random Reshuffling (ED-RR, Algorithm \ref{alg:ED-RR}), to solve Problem \eqref{eq:P_RR} over networked agents.
-The Both proposed algorithms inherit favorable characteristics of centralized RR (Algorithm \ref{alg:CRR}).
+The proposed algorithms both inherit favorable characteristics of centralized RR (CRR, Algorithm \ref{alg:CRR}), which serves as the benchmark for comparison.
 Specifically, we demonstrate that both algorithms can drive the minimum expected squared norm of the gradient to zero, at a rate of $\orderi{1/[(1-\lambda)^{1/3}m^{1/3}T^{2/3}]}$ for minimizing general nonconvex objective functions, which is comparable to the results for centralized RR \cite{mishchenko2020random} in terms of the epoch counter $T$ and the sample size $m$.
 Furthermore, if the objective function satisfies the PL condition, the proposed algorithms can achieve a convergence rate of $\orderi{1/[m(1-\lambda)T^2]}$ using decreasing stepsizes in terms of the averaged expected function values to the global minimum.
 Alternatively, with a constant stepsize $\alpha$, the error decreases exponentially fast to a neighborhood of zero with a size of order $\orderi{m\alpha^2/(1-\lambda)}$.
 Both results are also comparable to that of centralized RR up to constants related to the mixing matrix.
+Notably, GT-RR and ED-RR share similar procedures with DSGT and ED, respectively, but achieve enhanced convergence results when higher accuracy is demanded.

 Secondly, GT-RR and ED-RR enjoy better theoretical guarantees compared to the state-of-the-art method D-RR in \cite{huang2023drr}.
 Specifically, both methods attain enhanced theoretical guarantees in terms of the sample size $m$ and the spectral gap $(1-\lambda)$ for minimizing smooth nonconvex objective functions.
 In addition, GT-RR and ED-RR enjoy improved convergence rate in terms of the spectral gap $(1-\lambda)$ under both constant and decreasing stepsizes compared to D-RR when the objective functions further satisfy the Polyak-{\L}ojasiewicz (PL) condition.
-Comparisons between the performance of GT-RR, ED-RR and the other related methods under general nonconvex objective functions and functions satisfying the PL condition are presented in \cref{tab:summary_ncvx} and \cref{tab:summary_PL}, respectively.
+Comparisons between the performance of GT-RR, ED-RR and the other related methods under general nonconvex objective functions and functions satisfying the PL condition are presented in Table \ref{tab:summary_ncvx} and Table \ref{tab:summary_PL}, respectively.